cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/configuration.md

   When set to `true` plugin will sync data from APIs that incur a fee.
 Currently only `aws_costexplorer*` and `aws_alpha_cloudwatch_metric*` tables require this flag to be set to `true`.

-- **experimental** `table_options` (map) (default: not used)
+- **preview** `table_options` (map) (default: not used)

-  This is an experimental feature that enables users to override the default options for specific tables.
+  This is a preview feature (for more information about `preview` features look at (Plugin Versioning)[(/docs/plugins/sources/aws/versioning)] `) that enables users to override the default options for specific tables.
 The root of the object takes a table name, and the next level takes an API method name.
 The final level is the actual input object as defined by the API.
   The format of the `table_options` object is as follows:
   ```yaml
   table_options: